-The Coast: Chiclayo and Trujillo
+The Northern Coast of Peru: Chiclayo and Trujillo

 The Northern Coast's civilizations left us astonishing evidence of their achievements.
 Tucume, the “Valley of 26 Pyramids”, was a thriving city of temples and squares built by the Lambayeque in the 11th Century and conquered by the Chimu in the 14th.
 The exquisitely decorated Moche Temples of the Sun and the Moon stand a few miles from the Pacific Ocean, near the 500-acre complex of Chan Chan, capital of the Chimu Empire and one of the largest and most developed cities in the ancient Americas.